 Technologies Used:

-• CSS: To improve the visual design and user experience.
+- CSS: To enhance the visual design of the application and satisfied the users.

 Important Features: